RZII/RZII.github.io/index.md

 I was born in Shanghai, China.
 I went to Switerland for my High School studying IB (International Baccalaureate).

-After High School, I spent my freshman year (Sep 2021 - May 2022) at Faculty of Applied Science and Engineering, University of Toronto.
+Graduating from High School, I spent my freshman year (Sep 2021 - May 2022) at Faculty of Applied Science and Engineering, University of Toronto.
 During this year, I applied for transfer admission into some universities in the US, and I decided to commit to UMich for my next 3 years to study Computer Science.

 ### Here is the list of CS-related courses I have taken.